Why Costa Rica?

 As a country Costa Rica is a stable democracy.
 Medical care is modern and cheap.
 The tab-water is safe to drink.
 Food is usually clean and made with fresh local ingredients.

 Costa Rica is blessed with year round warm temperatures.
 The average annual temperature is around 21 to 27 degrees Celsius or 70 to 81 degrees Fahrenheit.
 Temperatures and rainfall varies depending on the location, with San Jose and the Central Valley areas experiencing much cooler climates than the coastal regions.

-Whether it be in your free time whilst volunteering or whether you plan on sticking around after your volunteer program has finished, Costa Rica offers an oasis of fun, outdoor activities.
-From the coasts, through the jungles to the mountains and up the volcanoes we can offer advice on any tours.
-We work with professional and trusted tour operators.
+Whether it be in your free time whilst you’re volunteering or whether you plan on sticking around after your volunteer program, Costa Rica offers an oasis of fun and outdoor activities.

-For those seeking an adventure or an adrenaline boost you are spoilt for choice with countless exciting adventure tours on offer.
-Canopy zip lining, rappelling down waterfalls, horseback riding on the beach, trekking through the jungle, hiking up a volcano, white water rafting, kayaking, ATVing and mountain biking is a only sample of what’s on offer!
+For those seeking an adventure or an adrenaline boost you are spoiled for choice with countless exciting adventure tours around the country.
+Canopy zip lining, rappelling down waterfalls, horseback riding on the beach, trekking through the jungle, hiking up a volcano, white water rafting, kayaking, ATVing and mountain biking is a only a small variety of what’s on offer!

 Public transportation is cheap and widely accessible.
 Buses are decent and run throughout the country.
 Collectivos are common, Taxis are reasonably priced and Car rental places are plentiful.
 We will also pick you up from the airport and help you with transport to get to your project site.
 This service is included in your one-time organizational fee you pay in the beginning of your project (for the first week).